 |Formation:||Driving Motor Standard Open (DMSO)+DMSO|

 The stock was refurbished and modified for Island Line use which included changing from fourth rail to third rail operation.
-All exposed steel surfaces were also treated to protect against salt erosion (the Island Line partly runs over the sea when it operates up Ryde Pier, corrosion have proven to have been a problem with the earlier stock).
-Twenty vehicles were used in the 483 programme though only 18 were used for passenger service, the others being used for spares.
-Since their introduction a number of vehicles have been withdrawn and some scrapped so now the fleet has been reduced to 5 operational trains though this is sufficient for the Island Line schedule.
+All exposed steel surfaces were also treated to protect against salt erosion (the Island Line partly runs over the sea when it operates up to Ryde Pier Head, corrosion have proven to have been a problem with the earlier stock).
+Twenty vehicles were used in the 483 programme though only eighteen were used for passenger service, the others being used for spares.
+Since their introduction a number of vehicles have been withdrawn and some scrapped so now the fleet has been reduced to five operational trains though this is sufficient for the Island Line schedule.

 As "new" the Class 483s wore Network South East livery followed by "dinosaur" livery post-privatisation (the Island Line being part of the South West Trains franchise though treated as a separate entity) but currently wear a livery based on London Underground historic deep red .
-There are currently no plans with withdraw the 483s though their future is uncertain as they are now approaching 80 years old.
-Original plans to use Piccadilly Line 1973 Stock as a third generation EMU on the line has been put into doubt by the delay in replacing the 1973 Stock until the mid-2020s.
+There are currently no firm plans with withdraw the 483s though their future is uncertain as they are now approaching eighty years old.
+Original plans to use Piccadilly Line 1973 Stock as a third generation EMU on the line were foiled by the delay in the Deep Tube Upgrade which means the 1973 Stock will not be withdrawn until the mid-2020s.
 1983 Stock was also offered in the past but turned down as it was considered "too digital".

-A recent report has suggested replacing the Island Line with a light rail system based on former Midland Metro T69 vehicles , whatever happens to the railway on the Isle of Wight the tradition of "second hand" will likely continue.
+A recent report suggested replacing the Island Line with a light rail system based on former Midland Metro T69 vehicles though these have now been scrapped.
+It is likely that a third generation of ex-LU stock based on Vivarail's Class 230 conversion of D78 Stock will be the way forward though as yet nothing is confirmed, whatever happens to the railway on the Isle of Wight the tradition of "second hand" is likely to continue.